About remarketing audience lists

 - YouTube must have a minimum of 1,000 active visitors or users within the last 30 days

-- Gmail must have a minimum of 1,000 active visitors or users within the last 30 days
+- Gmail must have a minimum of 100 active visitors or users within the last 30 days in the Display Network

 When you create your remarketing list, you'll be able to decide if it should be "Closed" or "Open".
 You can change this status at any time — they don't affect your event snippet or the list settings.
 However, if you set a list to "Closed", and the membership duration is too short, the list may become too small to use for targeting.